 Configuring an Azure Data Lake destination is quick and easy.
-This guide will walk you through how to create a Gen2 storage account, a data lake container, and access credentials.
+This guide will walk you through creating a Gen2 storage account, a data lake container, and access credentials.

-The goal of this process is to generate three elements needed by Openbridge so we can securely establish a connection to your Azure Data Lake destination.
+This process aims to generate three elements needed by Openbridge so we can securely establish a connection to your Azure Data Lake destination.
 These are:

 Storage Account Name